waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 {"command": "reset_dead_reckoning"}
 ```

-The response will be as follows if the message is received and flag is successfully set.
-If unsuccessful, `success` will be `false`, and a non-empty `error_message` will be provided.
+If the request is successfully received the response will have success set to true.
+The dead reckoning will have a delay of approximately 50ms until the positioning values being zeroed out.
+If the response is unsuccessful, the success will be false and a non-empty describing text will be returned in error_message.

 ```
 {